 Managing Pain Before and After Surgery is a free self-paced online program designed to help people undergoing surgery and their families better manage pain after surgery and decrease complications.

-Professional pre-surgical pain education for health care providers
+Pain Canada also has a pre-surgical pain course for health care providers

-We also offer a concise, evidence-based course to support health care providers to build skills and knowledge about pain in the perioperative context.
-The free online course covers clinically relevant strategies for managing pain before and after surgery, with an emphasis on self- management strategies patients can use before and after surgery.
+In addition to this course for people awaiting surgery, we also offer a concise, evidence-based course to support health care providers to build skills and knowledge about pain in the peri-operative context.
+Chronic Pain Insights is a free online course that covers clinically relevant strategies for managing pain before and after surgery, with an emphasis on self- management strategies patients can use before and after surgery.
 Learn more.

 Learning outcomes